kaulpa/ha-integration-ekz_tariffs/README.md

 ## Installation

-1. Copy the `custom_components/ekz_tariffs` folder to your Home Assistant's `custom_components` directory
+### Option 1: Installation via HACS (Recommended)

+1. Install [HACS](https://hacs.xyz) in your Home Assistant instance if not already installed
-2. Restart Home Assistant
+2. Open HACS in Home Assistant
-3. Go to Configuration > Integrations
+3. Click on "Integrations"
-4. Click the "+" button to add a new integration
+4. Click the "+" button in the bottom right corner
 5. Search for "EKZ Energy Tariffs"
+6. Click on the result and select "Install"
+7. Restart Home Assistant
+8. Go to Settings > Devices & Services > Integrations
+9. Click the "+" button to add a new integration
+10. Search for "EKZ Energy Tariffs" and follow the configuration steps

+### Option 2: Manual Installation

+1. Download the latest release from [GitHub](https://github.com/kaulpa/ha-integration-ekz_tariffs/releases)
+2. Copy the `ekz_tariffs` folder from `custom_components` to your Home Assistant's `custom_components` directory
+3. Restart Home Assistant
+4. Go to Settings > Devices & Services > Integrations
+5. Click the "+" button to add a new integration
+6. Search for "EKZ Energy Tariffs" and follow the configuration steps

+### Configuration

+After installation:
-6. Configure the time when the integration should fetch new data (default is 18:00)
+1. Set the update time (when to fetch new data each day, default is 18:00)
+2. Optionally provide your customer number (if required for your tariff data)

 ## Available Entities